Accessibility Information for Commencement Weekend

 Watson Arena offers accessible seating located on the ground floor as well as the mezzanine level for guests attending the Baccalaureate ceremony.
 The main lobby entrance is accessible to guests with disabilities.
 Designated seating for guests in wheelchairs will be located in the house left section on the main floor of the arena, please see an usher upon arrival for assistance.
 In order to accommodate as many wheelchairs as possible, we ask that the number of additional family members accompanying guests in wheelchairs be kept to a reasonable number in the designated sections.

 A limited number of wheelchairs will be available for use on site.
-Advanced reservation is required; there is no charge.
-Please contact the Office of Events Summer Programs to reserve a wheelchair.
-Please submit wheelchair requests at least two weeks prior to the weekend.
-Wheelchairs will be available at Coles Tower beginning on Thursday at 8:30 a.m. and should be returned to the same location directly following Saturday’s events by 2:00 p.m.
+Advanced reservation, submitted at least two weeks prior to the weekend, is required; there is no charge.
+Please contact the Office of Events and Summer Programs (firstname.lastname@example.org or 207-725-3433) to reserve a wheelchair.
+Wheelchairs will be available for pick up at the Events Office on the first floor of Coles Tower beginning on Thursday at 8:30 a.m. and should be returned to the same location directly following Saturday’s events by 2:00 p.m.

 Accessible rest rooms are available near the Commencement site.
 The most convenient restroom is located in the Bowdoin College Museum of Art but other buildings close to the event site offer accessible restrooms including: Moulton Union, David Saul Smith Union, Hawthorne-Longfellow Library, and the Chapel.
 For Baccalaureate and the meal functions at Farley Field House, both Watson Arena and Farley Field House have fully accessible restrooms.